syncfusion-content/xamarin-docs/Xamarin/SfRotator/getting-started.md

 ## Setting DataSource

-SfRotator items can be populated with a collection of image datas.
+SfRotator items can be populated with a collection of image data.
 You can assign a collection to it.
 Collections include arrays, Lists and DataTables.

 {% tabs %}